plasma-umass/slipcover/README.md

 its running time stays relatively close to the original.

 [//]: # (PyPy-range)
-On [PyPy 3.9](https://pypy.org), the speedup is so high for some of the benchmarks that we plot it in logarithmic scale (see the second image on the right).
+On [PyPy 3.9](https://pypy.org), the speedup ranges from 2.1x to 101.7x.
+Since it is so high for some of the benchmarks, we plot it on a logarithmic scale (see the second image on the right).

 In a proof-of-concept integration with a property-based testing package, Slipcover sped up coverage-based testing 22x.